 And that picture is daunting.
-First, the warming trends are upward and accelerating, and like all natural systems, they will follow a geometric, not linear, progression.
-Geometric progressions start very small, but once they reach a certain critical mass, they surge.
+First, the warming trends are upward and accelerating, and like all natural systems, they will follow an exponential, not linear, progression.
+Exponential progressions start very small, but once they reach a certain critical mass, they accelerate rapidly.

 Scientists’ Projected Sea Level Rise Depending on which study you read, climatologists estimate sea level rise will reach an average of three to six feet by century’s end.
 In a survey that is the most credible of the climatology studies because it combines scientific knowledge with a subjective intuitive element, ninety top climatologists gave their gut estimate for sea level rise by century’s end.
 Those estimates averaged six feet, which could mean twenty-four feet on the Atlantic seaboard.
 Of those ninety scientists, a dozen of them estimated ten to twenty feet for the global average, which, if correct, could mean forty to eighty feet along the Atlantic coast.

 How do those estimates compare to our intuitive visions of the future?

 I’ve seen that the sea will engulf large parts of Florida, and will also send people fleeing from New York City by 2100.
 Taken all together, our visions of the rest of this century fit Joanna Macy’s characterization of a “great unraveling” followed by a “great turning” to a more sustainable world.
 Here are some highlights:

 - An epic, game-changing drought in the American heartland beginning 2026 to 2032’s.

 - Heat, polar melt, drought and sea level rise begin to surge around 2037.

-- The American southwest runs dry, prompting migrations.
+- The American southwest runs dry and hot, prompting migrations.

 - Floods in Boston, New York and the upper eastern seaboard of the U.S. as early as 2040 causing many to flee those areas.

 - Around 2030 we begin to see unity in leadership based on everyone’s well being with more women in charge of government.